AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: Experiments

-The upper part of figure~\ref{fig:daint_experiments} shows the experiment results for the VGG13 model on the Piz Daint Supercomputer with 16, 32, and 64 nodes.
-The batch sizes are set to be eight times the number of nodes.
-The traditional data parallelism is about 4x slower than our AutoDDL-selected strategy throughout the experiments.
-The 2d distribution for the Megatron-like algorithm is hand-tuned with the best performance.
-Nevertheless, the AutoDDL-selected strategy performs consistently better than the best hand-tuned Megatron.
+\textbf{VGG Results.} The upper half of Figure~\ref{fig:daint_experiments} presents the experimental results for the VGG13 model on the Piz Daint Supercomputer using 16, 32, and 64 nodes, with batch sizes set to eight times the number of nodes.
+Traditional data parallelism is approximately four times slower than the strategy selected by AutoDDL.
+A Megatron-like 2D parallel algorithm is applied to VGG's dense layers as a stronger baseline than data parallelism.
+The 2D mesh topology of processes for the Megatron-like algorithm is manually tuned to achieve the best performance.
+For all node scales, AutoDDL consistently outperforms the Megatron-like algorithm.
 The performance gap increases with the number of nodes and batch sizes.
-With 16, 32, and 64 nodes, AutoDDL saves 10\%, 18\%, and 29\% communication time.
-This result translates to 3\%, 8.8\%, and 17.7\% end-to-end performance benefits compared to the second-best.
+Compared with the Megatron-like algorithm on 16, 32, and 64 nodes, AutoDDL reduces the communication time by 10\%, 18\%, and 29\%, respectively, and reduces the overall runtime by 3\%, 8.8\%, and 17.7\%, respectively.